-Partly Cloudy Pressure is falling and the previous condition is sunny or Pressure is rising and the previous condition is cloudy Cloudy Pressure is falling and the previous condition is partly cloudy or Pressure is rising and the previous condition is rainy.
-Rainy Pressure is falling and the previous condition is cloudy
+Condition lcon Description Sunny Pressure is rising and the previous condition is partly cloudy.
+Partly Cloudy Pressure is falling and the previous condition is sunny or Pressure is rising and the previous condition is cloudy

 10.3 Moon Phase

 The following moon phases are displayed based on the calendar date.